-The name Swastikasana comes from the Sanskrit Language, there su, meaning “good”; asti, meaning “to be” or “existence”; ka, meaning “to make”; and asana, meaning “pose”.
-Swastikasana is a wonderful grounding meditative yoga position.
-This pose is pronounced as swaas-tik-asana, widely known as Auspicious Pose.
-This pose is an advance version of Siddhasana and also an alternative to Padmasana(Lotus Pose) posture. which often used in meditation and concentration. hence, it is the best asana especially for those people who find difficulties in classical poses.
+Swastikasana is a wonderful grounding meditative yoga position, widely known as Auspicious Pose.
+This pose is an advance version of Siddhasana and also an alternative to Padmasana (Lotus Pose) posture, often used in meditation and concentration.
+Hence, it is the best asana especially for those people who find difficulties in classical poses.

-In this article, we talk about – how to perform Swastikasana (Auspicious Pose) yoga pose in a step by step explanation, along with the Benefits and Precaution attached to the pose.
+In this article, we talk about – how to perform Swastikasana (Auspicious Pose) yoga pose in a step by step explanation, along with the benefits and precaution attached to the pose.

-How To Do Swastikasana (Auspicious Pose)
+Practice Guide for Swastikasana (Auspicious Pose)

 - To come in Swastikasana First sit comfortably on the yoga mat (on the ground).

-- Now come in Dandasana(staff pose), sit with spread both the legs in front of you. and make them at a distance of 1.5 feet.
+- Now come in Dandasana (staff pose), sit with spread both the legs in front of you. and make them at a distance of 1.5 feet.

 - Bend your left leg and place the sole of the left leg against the inner thigh of the right leg.